strongbox/strongbox/README.md

 # Installation
 Please check [here](https://github.com/strongbox/strongbox/wiki/Installation) for detailed instruction on how to install and setup up Strongbox on the supported platforms.

+# Building
+Instructions on how to build the code, can be found [here](https://github.com/strongbox/strongbox/wiki/Building-the-code).

 # Contributing
 Contributions and contributors are always welcome!